Acoustics: Acoustician

 An acoustician is an expert in the science of sound.

 Education

-There are many types of acoustician, but they usually have a Bachelor's degree or higher qualification.
+There are many types of acousticians, but they usually have a Bachelor's degree or higher qualification.
 Some possess a degree in acoustics, while others enter the discipline via studies in fields such as physics or engineering.
-Much work in acoustics requires a good grounding in Mathematics and science.
+Much work in acoustics requires a good grounding in mathematics and science.
 Many acoustic scientists work in research and development.
 Some conduct basic research to advance our knowledge of the perception (e.g. hearing, psychoacoustics or neurophysiology) of speech, music and noise.
 Other acoustic scientists advance understanding of how sound is affected as it moves through environments, e.g. underwater acoustics, architectural acoustics or structural acoustics.
 Other areas of work are listed under subdisciplines below.
 Acoustic scientists work in government, university and private industry laboratories.
-Many go on to work in Acoustical Engineering.
-Some positions, such as Faculty (academic staff) require a Doctor of Philosophy.
+Many go on to work in acoustical engineering.
+Some positions, such as faculty (academic staff) require a Doctor of Philosophy.